jarondlk/jaronchai-blog/pages/about.markdown

 So I rebuild — with *new context and fewer assumptions*.

 I like quiet systems and quiet mornings.
 I like loud thoughts and loud music.
 I like to do one thing at a time.

+I plan in dashboards.
-I plan in dashboards and take notes like wiki pages.
+I take notes like wiki pages.
 But I still leave room for spontaneous ideas.

 Some of my best work starts as a hobby.